Dynamic Graph Convolutional Networks Using the Tensor M-Product: Numerical Experiments

-Since the adjacency matrices corresponding to graphs are very sparse for these datasets, we apply the same technique as \citet{pareja2019} and add the entries of each frontal slice $\Ae_{::t}$ to the following $l-1$ frontal slices $\Ae_{::t}, \ldots, \Ae_{::(t+l-1)}$, where we refer to $l$ as the ``edge life.''
-Note that this only affects $\Ae$, and that the added edges are not treated as real edges in the classification problem.
+Since the adjacency matrices corresponding to graphs are very sparse for these datasets, we apply the same technique as \cite{pareja2019} and add the entries of each frontal slice $\Ae_{::t}$ to the following $l-1$ frontal slices $\Ae_{::t}, \ldots, \Ae_{::(t+l-1)}$, where we refer to $l$ as the ``edge life.''
+Note that this only affects $\Ae$, and that the added edges are not treated as real edges in the classification and prediction problems.

 The bitcoin and Reddit datasets are heavily skewed, with about 90\% of edges labeled positively, and the remaining labeled negatively.
-Since the negative instances are more interesting to identify (e.g.\ to prevent financial fraud or online hostility), we use the F1 score to evaluate the experiments on these datasets, treating the negative edges as the ones we want to identify.
-The classes are more well-balanced in the chess dataset, so we use accuracy to evaluate those experiments.
+Since the negative instances are more interesting to identify (e.g.\ to prevent financial fraud or online hostility), we use the F1 score to evaluate the edge classification experiments on these datasets, treating the negative edges as the ones we want to identify.
+The classes are more well-balanced in the chess dataset, so we use accuracy to evaluate those edge classification experiments.